The Rewards of Quarantine

 • we're not commuting to an office, if it's at all possible to work from home

-• we're not eating in restaurants (We may be ordering meal deliveries, but we're consuming them in our own dining rooms.)
+• we're not eating in restaurants (Maybe we're ordering meal deliveries, but we're consuming them at home.)

 • we're not seeking recreation away from home, since outside options for socializing, shopping, and other diversions have shrunk to nearly zero